akhil-altir/altir-hackathon/docs/hackathon-builder-handbook.md

 # Altir Tech Day Builder Handbook

 This handbook helps teams get productive quickly during Tech Day.
 Use any stack you want.
-These tools and workflows are optional launchpads, not restrictions.
+These tools and workflows are optional launchpads, not restrictions

 Last link check: 12 May 2026